Ngorongoro in Tanzania

 Siwandu Camp

 Set in an open palm forest next to Lake Nzerakera, Siwandu Camp is in one of the most exciting areas of the Selous Game Reserve.
-You’ll enjoy safaris by vehicle, boat and foot, and you’ll also enjoy incredible views within the camp, with an elevated lounge and dining area, and spacious safari tents offering spectacular views of the lake.
-Located just a 5-minute drive from the airstrip, the camp is easily accessible, with an off-grid atmosphere.
+You’ll enjoy safaris by vehicle, boat, and foot, and you’ll also enjoy incredible views within the camp, with an elevated lounge and dining area and spacious safari tents offering spectacular views of the lake.
+Located just a 5-minute drive from the airstrip, the camp is easily accessible and has an off-grid atmosphere.

 7. Ruaha National Park

-After merging with the Usangu Game Reserve in 2008, Ruaha National Park became the largest national park in Tanzania, host to massive wildlife populations.
-Despite this, Ruaha remains one of the country’s best kept safari secrets.
+After merging with the Usangu Game Reserve in 2008, Ruaha National Park became the largest national park in Tanzania.
+It is home to massive wildlife populations, yet despite this, Ruaha remains one of the country’s best-kept safari secrets.

-Located in southern Tanzania, the park is only accessible airplane.
-Wildly remote and bursting with wildlife - this is the ideal escape from the well beaten safari track.
+Located in southern Tanzania, the park is only accessible by airplane.
+Wildly remote and bursting with wildlife, it is the ideal escape from the well-beaten safari track.

-Its beautiful landscapes are made up of vast open plains, rolling hills, ancient baobab trees, and the Great Ruaha River, the heart of the national park.
-Scores of animals are drawn to this great river to drink and hunt for prey, and the park is home to an incredible abundance of diversity of wildlife.
+Its beautiful landscapes include vast open plains, rolling hills, ancient baobab trees, and the Great Ruaha River, the heart of the national park.
+Scores of animals are drawn to this river to drink and hunt for prey, and the park is home to an incredible abundance of diverse wildlife.

-You’ll likely spot some of the 12,000 elephants, one of the largest populations in Tanzania, and in just a few days, you can find cheetah, leopard, spotted hyena, black-backed jackal, large prides of lions, and great populations of giraffe, zebra, buffalo, waterbuck, hartebeest, kudu, impala, bushbuck, roan, gazelle and other species of antelope.
+You’ll likely spot some of the 12,000 elephants, one of the largest populations in Tanzania.
+In just a few days, you can find cheetah, leopard, spotted hyena, black-backed jackal, large prides of lions, and significant populations of giraffe, zebra, buffalo, waterbuck, hartebeest, kudu, impala, bushbuck, roan, gazelle, and other species of antelope.

-You may also be lucky to spot the rare striped hyena, or the critically endangered African wild dog, with around 100 wild dogs remaining in the park.
+You may also be lucky to spot the rare striped hyena or the critically endangered African wild dog, which remains in the park with around 100 wild dogs.

-Due to the sheer size and remote location of Ruaha, we recommend spending at least three or four nights in the park.
-There are only a few camps here, although our favourites are definitely worth a longer stay.
+Due to Ruaha's sheer size and remote location, we recommend spending at least three or four nights in the park.
+There are only a few camps here, although our favorites are definitely worth a longer stay

 Lions in Ruaha National Park